 We’ve been heading out on a few road trips again lately and working our way through many of these 25 fabulous day trips from Brisbane again before setting our sights on a few longer distance drives.
 These gingernut biscuits are a staple either way!

 Now I know the original recipe came from a small softcover book, one of those black and white ones with no photos.
 I think it was Alison Holst but as I say that was over 30 years ago and I don’t have the original book so I make if from my head and I know its evolved a little from the original over the years and been scaled up to make a decent batch but this version works well every time.
+I often double this recipe, as they last well in an airtight container if they get the chance.

 Now if you don’t know who Alison Holst is she’s a Kiwi icon.
 She’s been on cooking shows and writing books since before I was born and she basically ‘taught’ every Kiwi of my generation how to cook with nutritious, affordable everyday recipes.
 Which in turn fostered a love of local, fresh food and a bit more experimenting in the kitchen – with these old faithfuls to turn back to from time to time.